 - Statistics are aggregate totals from all courses and programs.
 Because of how the Students Table counts students, some of the figures here will differ from those you find on the Students Table.

 There are several ways to register students for courses.
 Online enrollment lets students self-register to enroll, audit, or get on the waiting list for courses.
+This article describes the various settings that affect how online enrollment functions.

 - Click edit next to Online Enrollment.